mattweidman/covid-mapper/README.md

 * Support array-level operations, like adding arrays element-wise and multiplying arrays by scalars.
 Also a shift operation to allow subtracting an array of today's cases with an array of past cases.
 * Shareable maps - maybe could generate a link that you can send to others. - Aman
 * Download map as PNG. - Aman

-* Show states instead of counties (or countries, etc.)
+* Show map of states. - Matt
 * 3D map!
 * Different types of data - age groups, symptoms(?), hospitalizations, ICU use
 * Show suggestions as you're typing or clickable options (including documentation) - Sahana